-China leads the world in the deployment of wind power, with more than one-third of global capacity.
-As of the end of 2017, China had roughly 164 GW of wind power capacity.
-In recent years China has also led the world in deployment of new wind power, with 15 GW of new installations in 2017 and 19 GW of new installations in 2016.
-Wind power provided roughly 5% of total electricity generation in China in 2017.17
+China leads the world in deployment of wind power, with roughly one-third of global capacity.
+As of the end of 2018, China had roughly 185 GW of wind power (including 4.5 GW of offshore wind).
+In recent years China has led the world in deployment of new wind power, with 20 GW of new installations in 2018.

-Curtailment is a significant challenge for the Chinese wind power industry, although the situation is improving.
-In 2016, China’s wind curtailment rate was roughly 17% nationally, with rates as high as 43% in Gansu and 38% in Xinjiang.
-In 2017, China’s wind curtailment rate was 12% nationally, with Gansu at 33% and Xinjiang at 29%.19
+Curtailment is a significant challenge for the Chinese wind power industry, although the situation has improved significantly in the past few years.
+In 2018, China’s wind power curtailment rate was roughly 7% nationally, with rates of 23% in Xinjiang, 19% in Gansu and 10% in Inner Mongolia.

 The 13th Five-Year Plan establishes a goal of 210 GW of grid-connected wind power by 2020 (including 5 GW of offshore wind).
 Each province is given specific deployment goals, including 27 GW for Inner Mongolia, 18 GW for Xinjiang and 18 GW for Hebei.

 The plan also establishes a goal of 420 TWh of electric generation from wind (which is roughly 6% of China’s total electricity generation).

 China’s feed-in tariff for wind power dates to at least 2009.
 Rates vary by region and are declining slowly.
 In early 2019, the Chinese government announced major changes to the feed-in tariff policies for wind.
 Feed-in tariffs will be phased out entirely starting in 2021 and replaced with an auction system and renewable electricity consumption quotas (see discussion at note 6 above).